LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 ### Events

 Libraries have events in them.
-Plymouth ones are listed on their website, these account for almost a third of all pages on the Council website.
+Plymouth ones are listed on their website, and account for almost a third of all pages on the Council website.

 Without an easy way of using this data, an online script runs throughout each day, searching the website for library events and updating a data file held online.
 This data is then published into a separate URL, using a standard